 North Pearl Street from Steuben Street to Fox Street, 1812

-James Eights's watercolors take viewers on a romantic journey through a city of Albany filled with quaint Dutch characters, customs, and buildings.
-Since the 1850s, they have been used by artists, publishers, and popular historians to reinforce a romantic view of Albany's past.
-The artist who made this painting was a product of the Enlightenment and believed the human condition could be improved by observing the natural world carefully and sharing that knowledge with others.
-These paintings were part of a larger effort by Eights to capture the substance of old Albany by recording and representing a colorful assortment of the language, costume, and traditions that had been part of the city's colonial culture.
-The image shown here was created from a combination of memory, research, and observation, and provides insights into the character of Albany as it expanded into a commercial the transportation center.
-It shows a main thoroughfare, North Pearl Street, where a black woman and child stand in the foreground as reminders of the vital part African Americans played in Albany's economy and society.
+James Eight's watercolors take viewers on a romantic journey through a city of Albany filled with quaint Dutch influences.
+Since the 1850s, they have been used to reinforce a romantic view of Albany's past.
+This image was created from a combination of memory, research, and observation.
+It provides insights into the character of Albany as it expanded into a commercial transportation center.
+It shows North Pearl Street, where a black woman and child stand in the foreground as reminders of the vital part of African-Americans played in Albany's economy and society.